hydrodynamicstability/statquotes/README.md

   - Freedman is right as far as he goes, but there is more, and it's worse.
 Statisticians could help.  *Sociological Methodology*, 21:  337-351.

-- "Although statisics departments in universities are now commonplaace there continues to be a severe shortage of statisticians competent to deal with real problems.
+- "Although statistics departments in universities are now commonplace there continues to be a severe shortage of statisticians competent to deal with real problems.
 But such are needed."

   - G. E. P. Box (1976)